ThevinduD/AI-Resume-Analyzer/README.md

 ## Overview

 AI-powered Resume Analyzer built with React & Puter.js.
 Includes seamless auth, upload and store resumes, and match candidates to jobs using smart AI evaluations.
-All wrapped in a clean, reusable UI.
+Get custom feedback and ATS scores tailored to each listing - All wrapped in a clean, reusable UI.

 ## Features